alemart/surgescript/docs/engine/transform.md

 `up`: [Vector2](/engine/vector2) object, read-only.

-The up axis of the transform in world space.
+The up vector of the transform in world space.
 Unlike [Vector2.up](/engine/vector2#vector2up), this property considers the rotation of the transform.

 *Available since:* Open Surge 0.5.0.3.